OpenWaterFoundation/owf-data-co-counties/README.md

   Colorado-Counties.csv      		The Excel file contents from the County worksheet converted to a csv file, useful for automated processing.
   County-Basin-Relate.csv		The Excel file contents from the County_Basin_Relate worksheet converted to a csv file, useful for automated processing. data-orig/					Folder containing original data files downloaded from agency websites.
-  Colorado-FIPS-Counties.xlsx			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
+  Colorado-FIPS-Counties.txt			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
   Colorado-GNIS-Civil.csv			The data file containing original data download from the Geographic Names Information System containing GNIS IDs.
   Colorado-DOLA-LocalGovt-IDs-Counties.csv	The data file that is a copy of the Department of Local Affairs' Local Government Information System website that contains local government IDs (DOLA_LG_ID).
   Colorado-Counties.geojson		Exported spatial data file from the Colorado Water Conservation Board Data Viewer's County layer.